Horizon-School-of-Digital-Technologies/Ehealth-Kafka-Project/README.md

 ## MongoDB
 Management of users that were given access to the database is the sole responsibility of the user or users with the administrator role.

 The administrator has the responsibility to manage how other users in your organization access your database.
 For example, the administrator can add new users, block access to users who have left the organization, help users who cannot log in.
+So For that, as administrators we created new users and gave each one of them access to the Database with specific privileges.

 Administrators have the following responsibilities:
 * Add new users
 * Delete users